 Hairdressers.
 Stylists.
 Barbers.
 Beauticians.
 The profession goes by many names, but chances are pretty good that you have one in your circle of acquaintances.
 As I was once told by a wise woman, only crazy people cut their own hair.
 Certainly, my own experience with stylists indicates some important qualities:

 - Loyalty – I go to the same one every time when possible, and I feel guilty when I don’t;

 - He schedules the next appointment before I leave;

 - I tip because I know it’s expected and because I understand the practice.

 There are lessons in each of these points for all travel consultants.
 Yet, there is one aspect of going to my barber that has been true of every “stylist” I have ever had since I can remember, maybe since I was six years old: they know how to socialize.

 It’s not a hard lesson, but it’s one we sometimes fail to bear out.
-Your clients want to know who you are and what you do, and they want to know you have a real interest in their lives.
+Your clients not only want to know who you are and what you do, but they also want to know you have a real interest in their lives.